SchineD/microservice/README.md

 portal fake, is much more tedious, because after source changes we have to rebuild the docker images.
 That takes time.

-Still, in the end it has to run docker, and we have to get the Dockerfiles and `docker-compose-template.yml` right.
+Still, in the end it has to run in docker, and we have to get the Dockerfiles and `docker-compose-template.yml` right.
 We also don't have to use this all the time and for every change.
 Remember: what we have right now already works with the Docker Smart CI process.
 If